Tips for Editing and Proofreading Your Resume

 There are a few effective strategies you can use while proofreading.
 Your first step should be to read your resume slowly from the beginning to check for spelling and grammatical errors.
 Then, run spell check on your computer and repeat this step (note that spell check is not always 100% accurate and won’t identify words like homonyms which are spelled correctly but misused in your text (such as “there” / “there” / “they’re”).

-Finally, read the resume backwards, sentence by sentence.
+Finally, read the resume backward, sentence by sentence.
 This is a very useful proofreading technique since it forces you to slow down and pay close attention to each phrase and sentence.

 Resume Proofreading Checklist